Tatiana Suarez: Background

+Suarez originally competed under her stepfather's surname, Padilla.
+In 2007, she placed second at the Junior World Championships, and was named ASICs National High School Wrestler of the Year.
+In 2008, she won gold at the Pan American Championships followed by bronze at the Junior World Championships in July, another bronze at the World Championships in October, and was named National High School Wrestler of the Year again, the first wrestler to receive it twice.
+In 2009, Suarez placed fifth at the World Championships.
+In 2010, she won silver at the World Cup and bronze at the World Championships.
+In 2011, she was ranked number one freestyle wrestler in the US at 55 kg.

 While training for the 2012 Summer Olympics in London, Suarez suffered a neck injury, which derailed her Olympic aspirations.
 An MRI and CAT scan not only revealed a bothersome disc in her neck, but a cancerous growth on her thyroid.
 Suarez underwent radiation therapy and had her thyroid and several lymph nodes removed.
 After successful treatment, her thyroid cancer was gone and she eventually began to train again.
-Suarez started practicing Brazilian jiu-jitsu, which led her to discovering mixed martial arts.
+Suarez started practicing Brazilian jiu-jitsu, which led her to mixed martial arts.

 Mixed martial arts career

-Early career
+Amateur career

-Suarez began training MMA in 2013 and made her amateur debut in February 2014 defeating Elizabeth Rodriguez by TKO in the first round.
-She fought again only one month later and defeated Jessica Pryor by unanimous decision before deciding to turn pro.
+Suarez began training in 2013.
+She had issues finding an opponent for her first fight due to her impressive wrestling background.
+On the advice of her coaches, she began using Suarez (her biological father's surname) instead of Padilla (her stepfather's surname that she used while wrestling).
+She made her amateur debut in February 2014 defeating Elizabeth Rodriguez by TKO in the first round.
+She fought again one month later and defeated Jessica Pryor by unanimous decision.

+Early professional career

-Suarez made her successful professional MMA debut in July 2014 in the Gladiator Challenge promotion defeating Tyra Parker by unanimous decision.
+Suarez made her professional MMA debut in July 2014 in the Gladiator Challenge promotion defeating Tyra Parker by unanimous decision.
 She returned in April 2015 and submitted Carolina Alvarez by armbar in the first round.
 She made her final appearance for the promotion in August 2015 defeating Arline Coban by TKO in the second round.
 This victory earned her the Gladiator Challenge championship in the California State Championship Series.